-I admit that when Wes told me he was doing helmet restorations a few years ago, I thought he was relining old helmets with bandannas or something along those lines.
-As soon as I stepped into Wes' workshop, I quickly realized that this was a much more sophisticated operation than expected.
-The back wall of the shop was lined with shelves containing neatly labeled boxes of supplies, stacks of new helmets awaiting custom liners, rows of vintage helmets needing full restorations, and boxes of completed helmets ready to ship.
-Wes was sitting at his workbench surrounded by all the specialty tools required to do each step of a restoration correctly, which is essential when you consider he is replacing crucial items like chin straps that can't just be installed half-assed.
-New to the shop was Madi, who has taken charge of managing all the details of this ever-growing business.
-With clipboard in hand, she makes sure that every order is being done exactly to each customer's specifications, as each helmet is basically a one-off custom.
+Now I admit when Wes told me he was doing helmet restorations a few years ago, I thought that he was just relining old helmets with bandannas or something along those lines.
+As soon as I stepped into Wes workshop, I quickly realized that this was a much more sophisticated operation than I had expected.
+The back wall of the shop was lined with shelves containing neatly labeled boxes of supplies, stacks of new helmets awaiting custom liners, rows of vintage helmets needing full restorations and boxes of completed helmets ready to ship.
+Wes was sitting at his workbench surrounded by all the specialty tools needed to do each step of a restoration correctly, which is really important when you consider he is replacing crucial items like chin straps that can’t just be installed half-assed.
+New to the shop was Madi who has taken charge of managing all the details of this ever-growing business.
+With clipboard in hand, she makes sure that every order is being done exactly to each customer’s specifications as each helmet is basically a one-off custom.

-That was over 10 years ago, and since then, he has developed a multi-piece replacement liner system that can be customized to fit any shaped head.
-Typically, you wouldn't go to his shop for a custom fitting, you would send Wes your dimensions, and he would put together the right pads to fit, but since I was there in person, I got the royal treatment.
-I have a narrow face and a small head, so it took a couple tries to get just the right combination of pieces for an all-around snug fit, but once we found it, the result was a comfortable helmet that fit close to the head, all without any wobble.
-Once the fitting was complete, Wes covered everything with my choice of material (a plain black one for me, I'm not into flashy colors) and glued the new liner into my original shell.
-He also replaced all the rusted snaps and installed a new leather chinstrap to finish off the restoration.
-The result was a helmet that fits great with completely new padding and lining, but one that retained its original vintage exterior.
+That was over 10 years ago and since then he has developed a multi-piece replacement liner system that can be custom fit to any shaped head.
+Now typically you wouldn’t go to his shop for a custom fitting, you would just send Wes your dimensions and he would put together the right pads to fit, but since I was there in person, I got the royal treatment.
+I have a narrow face and a small head, so it took a couple tries to get just the right combination of pieces for an all-around snug fit, but once we found it the result was a comfortable helmet that fit close to the head without any wobble.
+Once the fitting was complete, Wes covered everything with my choice of material (black, I’m not into flashy colors) and glued the new liner into my original shell.
+He also replaced all the rusted snaps and installed a new leather chin strap to finish off the restoration.
+The result was a helmet that fit great with completely new padding and lining, but still retained its original vintage exterior.

-Wes and Madi have put together a new website (https://www.customdestruction.com), which has photos of all the available helmets and liners, plus a "helmet builder" to help you construct the perfect lid to match your bike or just our wacky personality.
+Wes and Madi have put together a new website to help you construct the perfect lid to match your bike or just our wacky personality.
 You'll want to contact Wes directly if you have a vintage helmet you want restored, but if you have a good shell, Wes can build you a fully functional helmet.
-Wes personally relines each helmet by hand, so when you order from Custom Destruction, you know that you are getting a high-quality piece.
+Wes personally relines each helmet by hand, so when you order from Custom Destruction you know that you are getting a high-quality piece.